lawrennd/snippets/_datasets/includes/osm-ml-dataset-construction.md

     "Oxford, England": {"latitude": 51.7520, "longitude": -1.2577},
 }}

-\notes{Here we will collect the feature vectors for all cities into one dataset.
+\writeassignment{Here we will collect the feature vectors for all cities into one dataset.
 If you wrote the above code well, the following should just run - but do take a minute to understand what's happening.}

 \setupcode{pd.set_option('future.no_silent_downcasting', True)}